 A CONTEMPORARY OVERVIEW OF THE KURDISH CASE

 Kurds are the largest nation without their own country and one of the oldest nations.
 Kurdish communities were ruled by their own clans that had their own habits and traditions and they also fought against each other.
 The land of the Kurds has been under many rulers for most of the time.
 Thousands of years ago there weren't such things as nationalism or nation-states.
-Even though there have been a lot of rulers in Kurdistan, Kurds have also ruled some part of Kurdistan and beyond, between 950s - 1350s.
+Even though there have been a lot of rulers in Kurdistan, Kurds have also ruled some parts of Kurdistan and beyond, between the 950s - the 1350s.

 Turkey and the Tanzimat reform

 Middle-East, as well as Europe, has been for thousands of years a place where has been constant battles for hegemony.
 Weakness and fears of losing power have made empire's use harsher methods on its minorities.
 In 19th century Ottoman Empire was very weak and Kurds wanted to grove their autonomy in the eastern Anatolia.
 Turks started weaken autonomy of the Kurds and launched Tanzimat by Sultan Mahmut II in 1839 in order to suppress Kurdish nationalism and rebellion.
 Turks weren't the only ones suppressing their minorities.
 Russia for example suppressed Finns in early 20th century.